Veteran suicide is a national epidemic of tragic proportions

 PTSD is typically caused by a major traumatic event or series of events, including – though not limited to – combat exposure.
 There are increased reports of PTSD among drone pilots, for example, many of whom operate hundreds or even thousands of miles from the battlefield.

-What can a companion pet do to alter the course of these veterans’ lives – to embrace life and turn away from a potential slide towards suicide?
+What can a companion pet do to alter the course of these veterans’ lives?
+And can a pet help a veteran embrace life and turn away from a potential slide towards suicide?

 Dogs feel our pain